madhusudhanp4/Simple_Portfolio/README.md

 This project is licensed under the MIT License.

-## Acknowledgments

-- [List any resources or libraries used in the project, e.g. images, fonts, etc.]

 ## Contact

 For any questions or concerns, please contact us at our email address.